PerimeterX/perimeterx-nginx-plugin/README.md

   }
   ```

+> NOTE: If your NGINX version supports HTTP v2, refer to the [HTTP v2 section of the Appendix](#http2).

 > NOTE: The PerimeterX NGINX Lua Plugin Configuration Requirements must be completed before proceeding to the next stage of installation.

 ##### <a name="perimterx_first_party_js_snippet"></a> First-Party JS Snippet